breadeadd/biodiversity-site/README.md

 # 🌿 **Biodiversity Awareness Site**

 A visually engaging and interactive educational website that highlights the global issue of biodiversity loss.
-Developed as a school project, this site aims to inform users about the causes and consequences of biodiversity decline, propose actionable solutions, and showcase endangered species from different regions around the world.
+Developed as a school project, this site aims to inform users about the causes and consequences of biodiversity decline, propose actionable solutions, and showcase endangered species from different environments around the world.

 ---